theblcl/Minimal-Phone-Guide/docs/hardware.md

 To get out of this mode, press SYM once more.
 Note that when you are in this mode, your characters symbols on the keyboard will rearrange such as ALT+M will be an “=” instead of a “,”

+### International Use
+from user unknownwelle
+For international users who type more than English:

+1. Download Microsoft Swiftkey Keyboard,
+2. Disable all other keyboards in the keyboard settings, Then, you can use Microsoft Swiftkey Keyboard with all the functionalities but can still use multiple languages.
+Note the on-screen keyboard may appear at times, but once you start typing, it would disappear